 The adults you have relied on are changing.
 They are no longer satisfied with your well practised responses.
 And they are no longer as willing or prepared to provide advice on society’s expectations.
 They want you to ‘grow up’ and ‘act your age’ but they never tell you how.

 Over the years you have worked out the rules of childhood.
 Now your peers are changing in ways you do not understand.
 You are missing the subtle indications of altered social rules and conventions.
-No one has told you what the new rules are but you are punished by teasing and bullying if your inadvertently break these secret rules that everybody else seems to know about.
+No one has told you what the new rules are but you are punished by teasing and bullying if you inadvertently break these secret rules that everybody else seems to know about.

 Worst of all, you are changing as well.
 The physical changes are bad enough.
 But then you become aware of the differences in attitude between yourself and other children, differences that place you at a conscious disadvantage for the first time in your life.